Surge in U.S. renewable diesel supply won't offset loss of petroleum diesel

 Globally, about 400,000 bpd of combined diesel, jet fuel and fuel oil capacity has been lost since 2019, according to calculations from EIA data.

 Renewable diesel is made from animal fats, food wastes and plant oils but is chemically equivalent to petroleum-based diesel.
 It can be produced in existing refinery equipment, but the yield are lower than with diesel.
-Biodiesel, another plant based diesel, must be mixed with petroleum to operate effectively in engines.
+Biodiesel, another plant based diesel, must be mixed with petroleum to operate effectively in most engines, though some truck fleets can run on 100% biodiesel.

 Growing demand and refinery losses have pushed diesel prices to record levels.
 The retail price of U.S. diesel has surged 80% this year to $5.78 a U.S. gallon, and low inventories have raised the potential for shortages.
 U.S. stocks of distillates, including diesel, are down 19% from a year ago.